Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 the surjectivity of $\eta_{W_1,W_2\boxtimes_A W_3}\circ(1_{W_1}\boxtimes\eta_{W_2,W_3})$, and the hexagon axiom in $\sC$.
 The commutativity of \eqref{repzAhex} with $\cR^A$ replaced by $(\cR^A)^{-1}$ follows similarly. \end{proof}

-We cannot say that $\repzA$ is a braided tensor supercategory because we cannot say that $\repzA$ is abelian.
-However, we do have: \begin{propo} Every parity-homogeneous morphism in $\repzA$ has a kernel and cokernel.
-Moreover, every parity-homogeneous monomorphism in $\repzA$ is a kernel, and every parity-homogeneous epimorphism is a cokernel. \end{propo} \begin{proof} We showed in Proposition \ref{SuperRepAadditive} that every morphism $f: W_1\rightarrow W_2$ in $\repzA$ has a kernel $(K,\mu_K, k)$ and cokernel $(C,\mu_C, c)$ in $\repA$.
+We cannot say that $\repzA$ is a braided tensor supercategory because $\repzA$ may not be abelian.
+However: \begin{propo} Every parity-homogeneous morphism in $\repzA$ has a kernel and cokernel.
+Moreover, every parity-homogeneous monomorphism in $\repzA$ is a kernel, and every parity-homogeneous epimorphism is a cokernel. \end{propo} \begin{proof} We showed in Proposition \ref{SuperRepAadditive} that every parity-homogeneous morphism $f: W_1\rightarrow W_2$ in $\repzA$ has a kernel $(K,\mu_K, k)$ and cokernel $(C,\mu_C, c)$ in $\repA$.
 So we just need to show that $K$ and $C$ are objects of $\repzA$.
 By the definition of $\mu_K$, we have